rosavagant/persian-hugo/exampleSite/content/post/post-6.md

 ---
 Dear family & friends,

 We're humbled to say we would be so happy to have you as a guest to our very special day.
-It would not be such a special day without there.
+It would not be such a special day without you there.

+You are invited the whole day.

+We kindly request you to leave your kids and pets at home.

+The dress code is 'Summer Chic'.

-Disclaimer: You're invited to our wedding if you've been sent an invitational e-mail.
+Disclaimer: You're invited to our wedding if you've been sent an invitation, via e-mail, text message or if you've recieved it in your mailbox.